RandomRohit-hub/Hybrid-Search-RAG-With-Vector-Database-And-Langchain/README.md

 I took a look at the GitHub repo **Hybrid-Search-RAG-With-Vector-Database-And-Langchain**, but the README file appears empty or missing—there’s no description in the project’s metadata citeturn1view0.
 Let’s create a clean, informative README for it.

-Here’s a structured suggestion you can add to the repository’s README.md:

----

 # Hybrid Search RAG with Vector Database & LangChain

 A robust Retrieval-Augmented Generation (RAG) application combining hybrid search techniques—vector similarity and keyword search—using LangChain framework and a vector database backend for improved semantic relevance and retrieval accuracy.